National Dish of Kazakhstan Beshbarmak

 - Divide the dough into several small balls.

-- Roll each ball into a thin layer, then trim into 10×10 cm noodle squares.
+- Roll each ball into a thin layer, then trim it into 10×10 cm noodle squares.

 - Set them aside separate from each other to avoid sticking.